torchbox/wagtailsurveys/README.md

 </html>
 ```

-Note that an example shown before allows user to return to a previous step,
+Note that the example shown before allows the user to return to a previous step,
-or open second step without submitting first step.
+or to open a second step without submitting the first step.
-Depending on your requirements, you may need add extra checks.
+Depending on your requirements, you may need to add extra checks.

 #### Show results